Budibase/website/content/blog/open-source-development-tools/index.md

 #### Why VS Code is in our top 10

 Personally, it's been my go-to editor for over three years.
 I moved from Sublime to Atom to VS Code, and I'd never looked back.
 Feature-wise, UX-wise, and extensions-wise, it's the best.
 In addition, the team behind VS Code releases new features and functionality through [monthly updates](https://code.visualstudio.com/updates/v1_57).
 It's been exciting to watch the editor grow from strength to strength, and I'd like to thank the team and community behind the product for their effort.
-These are the reasons why VS Code is the best editor and worth a try if you've never developed with it before.
+These are the reasons why VS Code is the best text editor and worth a try if you've never developed with it before.